Derived Hall algebras for stable homotopy theories: Hall algebras and derived Hall algebras

 A natural question to ask is whether there is some kind of enlarged version of the Hall algebra from which one could recover not just $U_q(\mathfrak b^+)$, but all of $U_q(\mathfrak g)$.
 Work of Peng and Xiao \cite{px} has led to the conjecture that such an algebra should be obtained from the following category.
 Using the abelian category $\mathcal A$ of quiver representations as above, consider its bounded derived category $\mathcal D^\flat(\mathcal A)$, which is no longer abelian, but is instead a triangulated category.
 As such, it has a shift functor $\Sigma \colon \mathcal D^\flat (\mathcal A) \rightarrow \mathcal D^\flat (\mathcal A)$.
 We then define the \emph{root category} of $\mathcal A$ to be $\mathcal D^\flat (\mathcal A)/\Sigma^2$, the triangulated category obtained from $\mathcal D^\flat (\mathcal A)$ by identifying an object with its double shift.

 It is still an open question how to find a ``Hall algebra" associated to this root category.
-For one thing, the usual definition does not apply because the root category is not abelian.
+To begin with, the usual definition does not apply because the root category is not abelian.
 It is, however, triangulated, and recent efforts in this area have focused on finding Hall algebras for triangulated categories.
 In the rest of this section, we describe derived Hall algebras, defined by To\"en, which can be obtained from certain triangulated categories.
 Thus far the necessary restrictions on these triangulated categories prohibit us from being able to define a derived Hall algebra for the root category.